Last Updated: July 2015

 I have wide experience of the secondary school transfer schemes in Kent and Medway, and am happy to place my expertise at your service, advising on choice of schools and patterns of application, drawing on my extensive local knowledge of the area and its schools.
 I give talks for parents at several Kent primary and secondary schools by invitation, and am also happy to talk with groups of parents, as well as individuals.
 For admissions you may well find my telephone consultation service useful.

-You will find the full details of the Kent Secondary transfer scheme together with next year's oversubscription rules for individual Foundation and Voluntary Aided Schools on the KCC website here (secondary determined scheme for 2014).
-You will also find the admission rules for each school for 2014 entry, and in the Spring any proposed changes for individual schools for 2015.
-I have simplified the regulations here.
+You will find the full details of the Kent Secondary transfer scheme together with next year's oversubscription rules for individual Foundation and Voluntary Aided Schools on the KCC website here (secondary determined scheme for 2016).
+You will also find the admission rules for each school for 2016 entry, and in the Spring any proposed changes for individual schools for 2017.

 THE KENT ADMISSION SCHEME